Skip to main content

 Sarah Weinman

-Sarah Weinman is the author of SCOUNDREL and THE REAL LOLITA, and the editor of UNSPEAKABLE ACTS: True Tales of Crime, Murder, Deceit & Obsession and EVIDENCE OF THINGS SEEN: True Crime in an Era of Reckoning.
-She was a 2020 National Magazine Award finalist for reporting and a Calderwood Journalism Fellow at MacDowell, and her work has appeared in New York magazine, the Wall Street Journal, Vanity Fair and the Washington Post.
-Weinman writes the crime column for the New York Times Book Review, and she lives in New York City and Northampton, MA.
+Sarah Weinman is the author of WITHOUT CONSENT, SCOUNDREL and THE REAL LOLITA, and the editor of UNSPEAKABLE ACTS: True Tales of Crime, Murder, Deceit & Obsession and EVIDENCE OF THINGS SEEN: True Crime in an Era of Reckoning.
+She was a 2020 National Magazine Award finalist for reporting and a Calderwood Journalism Fellow at MacDowell, and her work has appeared in Vanity Fair, the Atlantic, Esquire and New York magazine.
+Weinman is the Crime & Mystery columnist for the New York Times Book Review and lives in New York City.

 Sarah Weinman